VimsLab/DMC/README.md

 ![Alt text](doc/Figure2.png?raw=true)

 ## Install CUDA Toolkit and cuDNN
 Install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and the [cuDNN library](https://developer.nvidia.com/rdp/cudnn-archive) matching the version of your Ubuntu operating system.
 Installation of the [Anaconda Python Distribution](https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh) is required as well.
+We recommend installing CUDA10.1.

 ## Install tools on Ubuntu
 ```